 What happens if my complaint is referred for a hearing?

 Your complaint may be referred for a hearing.
 Hearings are much like proceedings in a court of law.
-If the Complaints Director refers your complaint for a hearing, the College will present evidence before a panel, called a Hearing Tribunal, consisting of three regulated physiotherapists and one member of the public whose role is like that of a jury.
+If the Complaints Director refers your complaint for a hearing, the College will present evidence before a panel, called a Hearing Tribunal, consisting of two physiotherapists and two members of the public whose role is like that of a jury.
 They will hear the evidence presented by both parties and make a ruling based on that evidence.

-If the Hearing Tribunal decides the conduct of the physiotherapist constitutes unprofessional conduct based, in whole or in part, on sexual abuse or sexual misconduct you will have the opportunity to present a written or oral impact statement before the tribunal determines the penalty.
+If the Hearing Tribunal decides the conduct of the physiotherapist constitutes unprofessional conduct based, in whole or in part, on sexual abuse or sexual misconduct you will have the opportunity to present a written or oral impact statement before the Hearing Tribunal determines the penalty.

 The physiotherapist’s registration will be cancelled, and they will not be allowed to practice for life if the Hearing Tribunal finds the allegations of sexual abuse are proven.
 A finding of sexual misconduct requires the Hearing Tribunal to suspend the physiotherapist’s practice permit; timelines imposed will depend on the circumstances of the case.